 For the use of EasyGSH-DB data products in publications (articles, papers, reports, books, and data products derived from EasyGSH-DB products), all users are subject to the provisions of CC BY 4.0.

-To cite the EasyGSH-DB hydrodynamics or sea state products, please indicate: "The EasyGSH-DB products and metadata were obtained from the EasyGSH-DB portal www.easygsh-db.org " and quote the DOI : https://www.doi.org/10.18451/k2_easygsh_1 for the following reference:
+To cite the EasyGSH-DB hydrodynamics or sea state products, please indicate: "The EasyGSH-DB products and metadata were obtained from the EasyGSH-DB portal www.easygsh-db.org ".
+In addition, the data description papers and the data DOI can be cited.

 From the start of the project, metadata was recorded to ensure long-term useability and traceability.